UKVI Approved Banks in India and Bank Statement Requirements 2026

 If you received a large transfer from a family member — parents gifting money to help fund your move, for example — and this transfer appears in your statement during the 28-day window, UKVI will question it.
 A sudden deposit that substantially increases your balance looks like borrowed money being temporarily parked to meet the threshold.

-To protect yourself, you need a gift deed.
-This is a legal document (not just a note or WhatsApp message) signed by the donor, stating:
+To protect yourself, document the gift clearly.
+A gift deed can be used as part of that evidence (not just a note or WhatsApp message), signed by the donor and stating:

 - The donor's full name and relationship to you